All You Need To Know About UNN Accommodation – Hostels, Lodges, Off Campus

 I’ve been in and around UNN long enough to know a lot about the systems and the environment; and in this post, I will be appealing to my many years of experience as I try to take you on a journey through UNN.

 First you must note that the Nsukka people are homely, peaceful, hospitable and hardworking Igbos.
-So wherever you chose to live may not be such a bad idea.
+So, wherever you chose to live may not be such a bad idea.
 In the coming paragraphs I will tell you what I know about each residential area around the Nsukka campus of University of Nigeria.
 I will try to give the range of prices for accommodation in these areas and also give personal comments on their level of security.

 I hope you find this helpful.
 Let’s go…

 FEMALE HOSTELS: The UNN boasts of 13 female hostels.
 The hostels are very much inside the school.
 Especially Bello, Eyo Ita, Balewa, Awolowo, Aja Nwachukwu and Opara halls.
 So if you happen to get any of these halls, then you can wake by 6:30am and still meet a 7:00am lecture (that’s if your mirror and make-up will allow you).
-Some unlucky ladies will be allocated Kwame Nkuruma hostel located at the extreme of the campus among the boys hostels (you will trek your lives out. lol).
+Some ‘unlucky’ ladies will be allocated Kwame Nkuruma hostel located at the extreme of the campus among the boys hostels (you will trek your lives out. lol).
 But on the brighter side, you will be working your body to exercise and not to talk of the male company.
 The hostels have free running water and almost steady 24-hours electricity supply.
 Most rooms have fans.
 The school tries as much as possible to maintain the toilets (but our girls can shit kaii!) so I will give the toilet 6/10.
 There is free Wifi in all the hostels also.
 The legal number of occupants is 4 per room.
 But when our lionesses want to become landladies, you can get as much as 8 – 10 girls in a room (surprised?
 Wait till I enter boys hostel).
 They call it “Squatting”.
 Security is good but there are still many cases of theft each year so be careful with your property.
 Pharmacy girls are queens of Bello hostel as they are allocated the hall exclusively.
 Though not exclusive, If you are to study any agriculture-related course, expect to get Aja Nwachukwu and Awolowo mostly.
 They are closer to the farms.
-A bedspace costs #15,000 but after budget 20,000 to include clearance and signing in expenses.
+A bedspace costs #15,000 but you have to budget 20,000 to include clearance and signing in expenses.

 BEHIND FLAT: This is a settlement just after the second gate, behind the dysfunctional Ziks flats.
 If there is a place I don’t know much about, it’s Behind flat.
 Lodges here can go for between 50-70k for single rooms and 80-100k for selfcons.
 Power is not as good as Odenigwe but far better than Odim.